stuartjamesmcnicholas/VulkanCCP4/README.md

 #### [glTF model loading and rendering](examples/ccp4vulkan/)

-This is a modified version of Sascha Willem's original.
+This is a modified version of a Sascha Willems' example.

 Shows how to load a complete scene from a [glTF 2.0](https://github.com/KhronosGroup/glTF) file.
 The structure of the glTF 2.0 scene is converted into the data structures required to render the scene with Vulkan.

-this version loads a glTF scene from CCP4MG via intermediary jiffy; this modified version can also draw lines and triangle strips.
-Fog and clip sliders are provided.
+This version loads a glTF scene from CCP4MG (via an intermediary jiffy); this modified version can also draw lines and triangle strips.
+Fog and clip sliders are provided, and a background colour edit.
+It can output screenshots via copy of swap chain images or using headless rendering (see below).

 #### [glTF headless rendering](examples/renderheadless/)

-This is a modified version of Sascha Willem's renderheadless example, refactored so that it can load a glTF file and also be called from other programs, e.g. ccp4vulkan above.
+This is a modified version of Sascha Willems' `renderheadless` example, refactored so that it can load a glTF file and also be called from other programs, e.g. ccp4vulkan above.

 ## Credits and Attributions